LorneWhiteway/glimpse_project/README.md

 ## Interface

-The primary interface is the Python script `glimpse_on_curved_sky.py` in the \scripts directory.
+The primary interface is the Python script `glimpse_on_curved_sky.py` in the `./scripts` directory.
 Run this with command line arguments as follows:

 | Option | Meaning |
 | --- | --- |